Overtime again as UTEP WBB tops NMSU for second time in a week - KVIA

 Overtime again as UTEP WBB tops NMSU for second time in a week

-EL PASO, Texas - As part of their biannual rivalry matchup, New Mexico State hosted UTEP tonight in game two of the Battle of I-10.
-And while the Aggies were the home, the game was played at UTEP's home Don haskins Center.
+EL PASO, Texas -- As part of their biannual rivalry matchup, New Mexico State hosted UTEP Wednesday night in game two of the Battle of I-10.
+And while the Aggies were the home, the game was played at UTEP's home Don Haskins Center.

 The Aggies (1-2) got out to an early double digit lead against the Miners, but a furious comeback from UTEP in the final five minutes of regulation pushed the game to an extra period.